Athlyn Green enjoys whipping up tasty dishes in her home kitchen. She's received many requests for her recipes and is happy to share.

 Gravy Made With Corn Starch

-Using corn starch is by far the easiest way to achieve perfect lump-free gravy.
-You simply add 1-3 tbsp. of cornstarch to a cup, add in enough water to mix it, and mix with a fork until corn starch is dissolved.
+- Using corn starch is by far the easiest way to achieve perfect lump-free gravy.
+You simply add 1 to 3 tbsp of cornstarch to a cup, add in enough water to mix it, and mix with a fork until corn starch is dissolved.

 © 2017 Athlyn Green